yoonaoh312/capstone/README.md

 Overview

-The Focus Tracking Web Application is a web-based tool that uses TensorFlow.js and PoseNet(potential use) to track users' body movements and monitor their concentration levels.
+The Focus Tracking Web Application is a web-based tool that uses TensorFlow.js to track users' body movements and monitor their concentration levels.
 It calculates a focus score and provides feedback on users' study habits over time, helping them improve productivity.